MalteHerrmann/TestMarkdownLinkCheck/test.md

 What happens when only checking changed files and a file is deleted?
 Does the check show a broken link in the unchanged file that refers to the [deleted file](./docs/testfile2.md)?

-As expected, only when this file is changed again, the broken link to the deleted file is noticed by the check.
+As expected, only when this file is changed again, the broken link to the deleted file is noticed by the check..

 ## Get Started